 about the man, and the father.

-After a tortuous two days at sea on the ghastly SV Discovery, Suwarrrow loomed on the horizon.
+After a tortuous two days at sea on the ghastly "rust bucket" of a vessel we were "cruising" on Suwarrrow loomed on the horizon.

 The island is uninhabited, except for the ranger and his family, who live, fairly much like Tom Neale, above the cyclone shelter.
 They are visited irregularly by passing ships with supplies; most of their “treats” are provided by passing round-the-world sailors on yachts who choose to moor in the pristine waters of Suwarrow for peace, relaxation, to walk in the footsteps of Tom Neale and perhaps most importantly, to resupply their fresh water.